 Bomb Squad Blast Containment Product Options

-Our main product lines include blast walls for EOD protection, bomb-squad blast containers and the SafePass blast mitigation shield for checkpoint use.
+Our primary product lines include blast walls for EOD protection, bomb-squad blast containers and the SafePass blast mitigation shield for checkpoint use.
 Blast walls feature a modular design that makes it easy to scale up or down for any purpose.
-Bomb-squad blast containers are available in a trailer-mounted configuration so they can be quickly transported in emergency situations where every second is critical.
+Bomb-squad blast containers are available in a trailer-mounted configuration, allowing teams to quickly transport them in emergencies where every second is critical.

 How and Why Our Products Work

-All EOD blast protection and containment equipment from TM International is constructed from heavy-gauge galvanized IWRC wire rope, making them capable of absorbing up to 6,500 J/cm2 of energy and reducing peak blast pressures by a minimum of 50 percent.
+At TM International, we construct all EOD blast protection and containment equipment from heavy-gauge galvanized IWRC wire rope, making them capable of absorbing up to 6,500 J/cm2 of energy and reducing peak blast pressures by a minimum of 50%.
 They are also fireproof and durable enough to withstand multiple explosions.

 To learn more about specific applications for our EOD blast mast and explosion containment equipment, keep browsing our website.
 Better yet, fill out the information request form on the right of the page to discuss your needs in detail.

 Military explosives, ammunition and other weapons require safe and secure storage.
-Civilians depend on the military for peace of mind both at home and abroad — the presence of unsecured weapons or other hazards in their neighborhood and can quickly erode that confidence.
-At the same time, however, military facilities face a lack of available storage options, especially as urban centers sprawl outwards and begin to engulf previously unoccupied areas.
+Civilians depend on the military for peace of mind at home and abroad — the presence of unsecured weapons or other hazards in their neighborhood can quickly erode that confidence.
+At the same time, military facilities face a lack of available storage options, especially as urban centers sprawl outward and begin to engulf previously unoccupied areas.

-There is a clear need for safer and more convenient methods of storing explosives in populated areas.
-By offering blast protection and containment, products from TM International, LLC can be used to create subdividing walls in bunkers and aboveground storage facilities.
+There is a clear need for safer and more convenient methods of storing explosives in populated areas to prevent collateral damage to government buildings or civilian endangerment.
+By offering blast protection and containment, products from TM International, LLC, can create subdividing walls in bunkers and aboveground storage facilities.

 Making the Most of Existing Facilities

-Military personnel confronting storage issues in an explosive bunker have two choices: move elsewhere or reconfigure their existing facilities to hold more safely.
+Military personnel confronting storage issues in an explosive bunker have two choices — move elsewhere or reconfigure their existing facilities to hold more safely.
 Budget concerns may render the first option impossible.
-Even if they don't, finding an appropriate space is still difficult — and there is no guarantee similar issues won't arise in the future.
+Even if they don't, finding an appropriate space is still challenging — and there is no guarantee similar issues won't arise in the future.

-To retrofit a potential explosion site (PES) to hold greater amounts of munitions safely, it is important to understand the concept of quantity-distance requirements.
+To retrofit a potential explosion site to safely hold more munitions, it is vital to understand quantity-distance requirements.

-Different types of explosives have different quantity-distance requirements.
-This refers to the amount of space required between a given number of weapons and other buildings or infrastructure.
-Quantity-distance values are carefully calculated based on extensive research and testing, and remain the best way to evaluate risk when storing explosives or retrofitting a PES with new blast protection equipment.
+Various explosives have different quantity-distance requirements — a protection system that refers to the amount of space required between a given number of weapons and other buildings or infrastructure.
+Quantity-distance values require careful calculations, extensive research and testing.
+They remain the best way to evaluate building safety when storing explosives or retrofitting a PES with new blast protection equipment.

-Quantity-distance requirements vary according to a number of different factors and for different structures:
+Quantity-distance requirements vary according to several different factors and structures.

-- Inhabited buildings: Minimum distance requirements for buildings are intended to reduce the risk of severe structural damage and consequent injury or death to its inhabitants.
+- Inhabited buildings: Minimum distance requirements for buildings reduce the risk of severe structural damage and consequent injury or death to its inhabitants.
 They vary according to the type of hazard, the number of people in the area and the nature of the structure, among other things.

-Quantity-distance is measured by drawing a straight line from the PES to the structure.
-The type of structure housing the explosives and the specific nature of the explosive hazard are also factored into the equation.
+To measure quantity-distance, draw a straight line from the PES to the structure.
+The structure housing the explosives and the specific nature of the explosive hazard also factor into the equation.

-The International System for Classification was created to provide common standards for assessing the risk of storing and transporting dangerous goods.
+The International System for Classification provides common standards for assessing the risk of storing and transporting dangerous goods.

-The system consists of nine classes, the first of which, Class I, deals exclusively with weapons and ammunition.
-Within Class I there are six hazard divisions, each of which has its own quantity-distance requirements.
-These classes refer to the primary threat they pose in the wake of an accident:
+The system consists of nine classes.
+The first of these, Class I, deals exclusively with weapons and ammunition.
+Class I has six hazard divisions, each of which has specific quantity-distance requirements.
+These classes refer to the primary threat they pose in the wake of an accident.